inmation/WebStudio-docs/webstudio/actions/README.md

 ### Modify

 With `modify` the model of a widget can be changed.
+If no modification operator is specified a `mergeObjects` will be performed.
+This will merge / overwrite the properties from the message `payload` into the model.

-Supported type:
+Supported modification operators in order of execution:

 - `set`: Add field to model or update field.
 - `unset`: Remove field from model.